 For seniors: If you’re aged 65 years or older, your body may process this drug more slowly.
 Your doctor may start you on a lowered dose so that too much of this drug doesn’t build up in your body, which can be dangerous.

-For children: This drug shouldn’t be used in children who have the flu or other infections.
+For children: This drug shouldn’t be used in children who have the flu, chickenpox, or flu-like symptoms.

 All possible dosages and forms may not be included here.
 Your dose, form, and how often you take it will depend on: